jaym096/Deep-Learning-Implementation/README.md

 Learned the gaussian distribution which can generate MNIST digits.
 Tried different combinations of parameters of the distribution to see effect on the generated digits.

 **11. MNIST conditional GAN:**\
-Trained a CNN model on CIFAR-10 dataset using self-supervised learning by first learning visual representations and then using those representations to train the model using transfer learning.
-Compared the performance of the model with a baseline model.
+Implemented a conditional GAN to generate handwritten digits similar to MNIST digits.

 **12. Missing Value Imputation using conditional GAN:**\
-Implemented a regularized conditional GAN to predict surrounding pixels given the center patch of an MNIST image.
-Implemented 3 type of architecture: Baseline, regularized GAN (\lambda = 0.1), regularized GAN($\lambda$ = 10) and compared their performance.
+Implemented a conditional GAN to predict surrounding pixels given the center patch of an MNIST digit.
+Applied regularization to control the model to predict the border pixels.
+Trained 3 type of architectures: Baseline, regularized GAN (lambda = 0.1), regularized GAN (lambda = 10) and compared their performance.